BichHoang8968/sqlite_fdw/rpm/README_BENZAITEN.md

 =====================================

 This document is about how to create and publish rpm packages of sqlite_fdw to Benzaiten.
 - It provided 2 tools to create SQLite FDW RPMs.
+Both tools use the sqlite_fdw.spec file from the Postgres community as a base.
+The community spec file can generate RPM files for a given sqlite_fdw version.
+But this tool can generate any version of sqlite_fdw.
+Refer [pgrpms](https://git.postgresql.org/gitweb/?p=pgrpms.git;a=blob;f=rpm/redhat/main/non-common/sqlite_fdw/main/sqlite_fdw.spec;h=c958692646ae9275f9b3aa17040df22095a58f41;hb=2aa9f88e9fec8c0f41b13b7cc5fb6dae42428ead)
 	- One is for creating RPMs with [PGSpider](#creating-sqlite_fdw-rpm-packages-for-pgspider).
 		- The PGSpider RPM package is required.
 It must be released on PGSpider repository first.
 		- The PGSpider RPM package have released on PGSpider [package registry](https://tccloud2.toshiba.co.jp/swc/gitlab/db/PGSpider/-/packages/22).